Reconnaissance, surveillance, and target acquisition

-The RSTA Squadron
+The RSTA squadron

-As part of its current modernization and reorganization plan, the US Army has transitioned to the use of a modular Brigade Combat Team (BCT) scheme.
-For each of its three main types of BCTs, whether it's an Infantry Brigade Combat Team (IBCT), Armored Brigade Combat Team (ABCT), or Stryker Brigade Combat Team (SBCT), there is a reconnaissance squadron which is tasked with performing reconnaissance and security missions for the BCT.
-Related to these units are Reconnaissance & Surveillance Squadrons which operate as part of Battlefield Surveillance Brigades.
+As part of its modernization and reorganization plan, the US Army has transitioned to the use of a modular brigade combat team (BCT) scheme.
+For each of its three main types of BCTs, whether an infantry brigade combat team (IBCT), armored brigade combat team (ABCT), or Stryker brigade combat team (SBCT), there is a reconnaissance squadron which is tasked with performing reconnaissance and security missions for the BCT.
+Related to these units were reconnaissance and surveillance squadrons, which operated as part of battlefield surveillance brigades; however since 2015 all BfSBs have been converted into expeditionary military intelligence brigades or inactivated.

 The primary task of the RSTA squadron is to carry out reconnaissance and security missions for its parent BCT or for higher commands, whether as part of offensive or defensive operations.
 Reconnaissance missions can include area, route, zone, and reconnaissance-in-force.
 Security missions can include screening (whether stationary or mobile), guard, cover, area security and local security.
 When necessary, the squadron can be augmented with additional forces to help in carrying out its missions.

-ABCT Squadron
+ABCT squadron

-The ABCT Cavalry squadron is composed of a headquarters troop, two cavalry troops (transitioning to three cavalry troops), an armored company, and a forward support company attached from the brigade support battalion.
+The ABCT cavalry squadron is composed of a headquarters troop, two cavalry troops (transitioning to three cavalry troops), an armored company, and a forward support company attached from the brigade support battalion.